Books vs movies, there is always a big difference, so why not encourage the kids to use this compare and contrast movie and book template?

 - David Walliams – all of these books have been turned into movies, perfect for elementary-aged children.

-I recommend the kids to complete the books vs movies compare and contrast report as soon after the film as possible.
+I recommend the kids to complete the books vs movies compare and contrast report as soon after the movie as possible.
 That way they don’t forget it.

-What are your kid’s favorite books that have been turned into movies?
+What are your kid’s favorite books that have been turned into films?
 Let me know in the comments below.